 Remember what purchasing your first home felt like?
 There were so many things to consider that it was difficult to determine which factors were important and which were not.
 You probably also realized that this was a fairly significant commitment and you did not have much room for error.
-If you are looking for a technology solution to transform your HR department into a data-driven decision-making entity, then you are facing the same type of highly complex and highly critical decision as buying a home.
+If you are looking for HR technology solutions to transform your department into a data-driven decision-making entity, then you are facing the same type of highly complex and highly critical decision as buying a home.

 With the “datafication of HR” as one of the industry’s hottest topics, business leaders are increasingly expecting that HR leverage the massive amounts of workforce data generated by their multiple systems.
 Through the analysis of this data, HR can maximize business outcomes by enabling better decisions about talent.

 However, many organizations do not have the foundational tools necessary to get the right insights from workforce analytics or to plan effectively.
 According to a study by Bersin by Deloitte, only 14 per cent of organizations are using workforce analytics to support workforce decision making.
 A study by the Aberdeen group found that only 17 per cent of organizations use a best-of-breed solution to support workforce planning.

 So, how do you choose the right HR analytics software for your company?
 As with many things in life, the devil is in the details.
 Here are five critical questions to ask :

 Question #1: Can it get me the answers I need?

 This question sounds obvious but is important.
 Consider these findings from a Bersin by Deloitte study: “Most of the existing reports and analytics systems used in HR are standalone … [and]… are incapable of showing you the interrelationships between all of these talent programs and the people-related factors….It is the integration of data that provides the most exciting and impactful results.”